 Q: It shows an aspect of Johnson that often gets misplaced.
-He gets forgotten, and that is - one talks about his demands on all these trips, but here is a man that is asking the right questions, wasn't he?
+He gets forgotten, and that is -- one talks about his demands on all these trips, but here is a man that is asking the right questions, wasn't he?

-MILLER: Yes, but one thing about him that I know, that I haven't seen later, over the years, that I know from his Senate colleagues, and friends of many years who worked for Johnson, was that it was hard to be certain that he'd be in a listening mode.
-One friend who worked for Johnson said to me, he would listen to you so that he would be able to dominate you, and you will do what he says.
+MILLER: Yes, but one thing about him that I know, that I haven't seen commented up later, over the years, that I know from his Senate colleagues, and friends of many years who worked for Johnson, was that it was hard to be certain that he'd be in a listening mode.
+One friend who worked for Johnson for a number of years said to me, he would listen to you so that he would be able to dominate you, and you will do what he says.
 Johnson already knows.
 He doesn't need to hear anything else."
-In this case, I think Johnson was listening.
+In this case, I think Johnson was open and wanted to know what the situation was and was listening.
 I suppose the reason was that his key staff had told him that I was worth listening to, that I knew more than a little about Iran.